 The City of Allen Aquatics division has an excellent lineup of programs for all ages!
-For more information about any classes or programs listed you can find descriptions in the Summer 2017 LIFE Guide or call the Don Rodenbaugh Natatorium front desk at 214.509.4770.
+For more information about any classes or programs listed you can find descriptions in the LIFE in Allen activity guide or call Don Rodenbaugh Natatorium front desk at 214.509.4770.

 For the Ford Pool swim lesson rainout hotline, please call 214.509.4790.